 The project aims to validate scaled flight testing as a viable means to test and mature disruptive technologies that will enable significant reductions in energy consumption.
 This is important in our mission to accelerate more sustainable aviation.
 The idea is that a scale model can bridge the gap between the research and practical worlds: computer models can be made more accurate by practical testing using geometrically scaled-down models.
 The SFD, practically a scaled version of an Airbus A320, has been built by Royal NLR in cooperation with Orange Aerospace.
 The model has very accurate flight test instrumentation to carry out measurements during the wind tunnel and flight tests, recording more than 150 parameters.

-The successful maiden flight of the SFD took place on 30 March 2022 in Deelen (NL) and was operated by NLR.
-Further qualification and mission flights will take place during 2022 in the Netherlands and Italy.
 In a second phase, the SFD will be reused to test and mature Distributed Electric Propulsion (DEP) for future large passenger aircraft.
 This DEP-SFD, featuring wings with 3 propellers each, is under development and is planned to have its first flight in 2023.